Executive Committee

 Steven C. Carhart '70, SM '72, CFA.

 Steve serves as Chair of the External Relations Committee.
 He is also a member of the Board of Directors of the Alumni Free Speech Alliance.
 His professional work has been in energy policy and investment management, including currently managing a mutual fund.
 At MIT, he served as Editor in Chief at the Tech and President of his class, as well as alumni President of his fraternity and Chair of the alumni association of students of his graduate advisor.
 Last year he was elected by MIT alumni body to serve on the Alumni Association Selection Committee.
-He resides in Manchester by the Sea, MA.
+He resides in Manchester by the Sea, Massachusetts.

 The Faculty Liaison Committee is responsible for communicating and coordinating with the MIT faculty, including faculty organizations (such as the MIT Council on Academic Freedom and the Ad Hoc Committee on Academic Freedom and Campus Expression) as well as individual faculty members.